CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 ## Lab overview

-In this Exercise, you will explore Azure AI Foundry portal and learn how to create, manage, and deploy generative AI models within the Azure ecosystem.
-You will gain hands-on experience working with Azure AI hubs, projects, and deploying AI models like GPT-35-Turbo.
+In this exercise, you will explore the Azure AI Foundry portal and learn how to create, manage, and deploy generative AI models within the Azure ecosystem.
+You will gain hands-on experience working with Azure AI hubs, and projects, and deploying AI models like GPT-35-Turbo.

 ## Lab objectives